 “To know the road ahead ask those coming back.” -Ancient Chinese Proverb

 I must disclose a severe bias, however.
 After being a part of so many expeditions, and learning from others’ successes and failures I came to believe there is something better than retiring at the perfect time with a mountain of assets.
-Live richly with complete Financial Freedom, for longer.
+When multiple streams of income exceed all your expenses you have reached your Freedom Day.

 To be clear, I will always have my backpack of high growth stocks and risk-free bonds.
 There is no strategy, market level, or age when it’s best to switch from growth to income or back again.
 There is no allocation of growth and income that changes the fact that I cannot count on prices of stocks always appreciating, even over some long-terms.
 And, I’ve never had a bond issuer offer to give me a raise of interest payments.